HujiAnni/The-Science-Of-Deduction/README.md

 <img src="/images/sherlock.jpg">

-A fun Factory Project, inspired by Sherlock Holmes's "The Science of Deduction".
+A fun Factory Project, originated from PacMen Factory Project, and inspired by Sherlock Holmes's "The Science of Deduction".

 Languages: Javascript, CSS, and HTML